In this post I’ll show you how to send a mail from adonix code in Sage X3.

 These are the steps for implementing a simple example:

-1. create a YMA event in 908 table of Miscellaneous tables (funzione GESADI); we can put “Sending mail by program” as description;
+- create a YMA event in 908 table of Miscellaneous tables (funzione GESADI); we can put “Sending mail by program” as description;

 create always a new event code to avoid interfering with preexisting other uses;

-(note that activity code can not be put in a single item, so this is one of that activities the you have to annotate for checking it in case of Sage X3 updating).
+(note that activity code can not be put in a single item, so this is one of that activities the you have to annotate for checking it in case of Sage X3 updating). - create a YMAIL workflow (GESAWA function)

-• set event code as YMA
+- set event code as YMA

-• Event type: “Miscellaneous”,
+- Event type: “Miscellaneous”,

-• in the “Management” box of “General” tab check “Trigger Mail field”
+- in the “Management” box of “General” tab check “Trigger Mail field”

-• in the “Recipient” tab insert a line with “User” as Type and GYRECIPIENT as Recipient (GYRECIPIENT is a global variable that will be defined by program), Send mail “Yes” and the other fields “No”
+as Recipient (GYRECIPIENT is a global variable that will be defined by program), Send mail “Yes” and the other fields “No” - in the “Message” tab

-1. in the object field write GYOBJECT
+- in the object field write

-2. in the text field write |GYMAILTEXT| (between two vertical bars, to tell the system that this is a variable in the middle of a fixed text)
+(between two vertical bars, to tell the system that this is a variable in the middle of a fixed text)

-3. create the rule
+- create the rule

 For sending a message mail you just call the following code